CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence.markdown

 >->DON'T DO THIS!<-

->->YOU WILL HAVE LESS FRIENDS THAN YOU PROBABLY ALREADY DO.<-

 Slowly but surely, I will become the Ruby Warrior I'm destined to be.

 -> {% img /images/posts/2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence/RubyWarrior.png 750 750 %} <-